-Matt Gilman Editor of the good ship Meet the Commander OXM, although his job involves 100 per cent fewer sexy aliens and 25 per cent more scanning for minerals.
+Matt Gilman Editor Meet the Commander of the good ship OXM, although his job involves 100 per cent fewer sexy aliens and 25 per cent more scanning for minerals.
 It might have felt slower than an Elcor doing his tax returns, but Mass Effect: Andromeda is finally at our metaphorical doorstep, and you are in absolutely the right place to get at every last bit of essential info before it touches down planetside.
 Not only have we gathered all the facts into one gigantic feature, but we've also got exclusive behind-the-scenes access to the dev team over at BioWare, with loads more to drink up like a fine Serrice Ice Brandy.
 The good times keep on coming, too, with another huge feature detailing our long-awaited return to Morrowind.
 If you know your Xbox history, you know that this is one of the most formative roleplaying landscapes in modern gaming, so get on over to our The Elder Scrolls Online feature and get it in your face.
-Enjoy your OXM! $0 \times M$ $\mathsf{T} \mathsf{H} \mathsf{E}$ INITIATIVE
+Enjoy your OXM!
+THE $0 \times M$ TEAM

-■James 'J-pop' Nouch Staff writer It turns out collating a galaxy of Mass Effect information takes ages.
+James 'J-pop' Nouch Staff writer It turns out collating a galaxy of Mass Effect information takes ages.
 James has a full beard now.
 Are you happy, readers?!

 ■ Kimberley Ballard Production editor Kimberley is in charge of the office plant, which we all forget to water when she takes time off.
-We only really have it to guilt trip her into not taking holiday..
+We only really have it to guilt her into not going on vacation.